 Dividends on the Series A Preferred Stock, if declared by our board in its sole discretion, are non-cumulative and are payable quarterly in arrears on the first day of January, April, July and October.
-Dividends accrue at a fixed annual rate of 6.875 percent from the date of issuance through December 31, 2023, and beginning January 1, 2024 will accrue at an annual rate equal to three-month United States Dollar LIBOR rate, reset quarterly, plus 4.225 percent.
-Upon the discontinuation of LIBOR, a new reference rate will be determined.
+Dividends accrue at a fixed annual rate of 6.875 percent from the date of issuance through December 31, 2023, and beginning January 1, 2024, will accrue at an annual rate equal to three-month United States Dollar LIBOR rate, reset quarterly, plus 4.225 percent.
+Since United States Dollar LIBOR as defined with respect to the preferred stock will no longer be available after June 30, 2023, the annual rate will be replaced by CME Term SOFR-based rate if the preferred stock is not redeemed on January 1, 2024.
+To the extent that any preferred stock has not been redeemed prior to June 30,